nolimits4web/atropos/package/README.md

 # Atropos

 Atropos is a lightweight, free and open-source JavaScript library to create stunning touch-friendly 3D parallax hover effects.
-Available for JavaScript, React and Vue.js
+Available for JavaScript and React

 ## Getting Started